Gravitational Caustics in an Atom Laser: Introduction

-Ultracold quantum gases provide a flexible platform for performing atom-optics experiments~\cite{Shimizu2002,Balykin2003,Oberst2005,Kouznetsov2006,Rohwedder2007,Cronin2009,Simula2013}, where cold atoms, instead of photons, are used to generate atom-optical components with possible applications for fundamental science, atom interferometry, metrology, and new nano-fabrication approaches.
-Caustics formed by atomic trajectories have previously been discussed in specific settings, for example in the context of atoms being released from a magneto-optical trap~\cite{Rooijakkers:2003,Rosenblum2014}, atoms diffracting from a one-dimensional optical lattice~\cite{ODell:2001,Huckans:2009}, or expanding \glspl{BEC} with spatially varying initial phase~\cite{Chalker:2009}.
-However, for the study of caustics, a particularly powerful tool and natural setting is an atom laser~\cite{Mewes1997, Naraschewski1997, Ketterle:1997, Steck1998,Bloch1999, Schneider1999, Ballagh:2000, Bloch:2000, LeCoq2001, Bloch:2001, Chikkatur2002, Haine:2002, Lee:2015, Harvie:2020}, which is a coherent stream of atoms that is out-coupled from a dilute-gas \gls{BEC}.
-In contrast to the studies above, the use of a collimated atom laser in our experiments provides a generic setting for studying a broad variety of catastrophe features, including the direct imaging of sharply delineated features and a wealth of observable phenomena dependent on the shape, strength, and sign of the potential.
-This setup facilitates the study of individual caustic shapes as well as the investigation of complex networks.
+Ultracold quantum gases provide a flexible platform for performing atom-optics experiments~\cite{Shimizu2002,Balykin2003,Oberst2005,Kouznetsov2006,Rohwedder2007,Cronin2009,Dall:2010,Simula2013} where cold atoms, instead of photons, are used to generate atom-optical components with possible applications for fundamental science, atom interferometry, metrology, and new nano-fabrication approaches.
+Catastrophe atom optics -- the formation of caustics by atom trajectories -- has previously been discussed in specific settings, for example in the context of atoms being released from a magneto-optical trap~\cite{Rooijakkers:2003,Rosenblum2014}, atoms diffracting from a one-dimensional optical lattice~\cite{ODell:2001,Huckans:2009}, or expanding \glspl{BEC} with spatially varying initial phase~\cite{Chalker:2009}.
+To study caustics in matter waves, a particularly powerful tool and natural setting is an atom laser~\cite{Mewes1997, Naraschewski1997, Ketterle:1997, Steck1998,Bloch1999, Schneider1999, Ballagh:2000, Bloch:2000, LeCoq2001, Bloch:2001, Chikkatur2002, Haine:2002, Lee:2015, Harvie:2020, Riou:2008}, which is a coherent stream of collimated atoms out-coupled from a dilute-gas \gls{BEC}.
+While caustics and catastrophe theory have been used to characterize the atom laser itself, in particular in terms of its transverse beam profile~\cite{Busch:2002, Kohl:2005, Riou:2006, Dall:2007}, here we exploit the atom laser as a source of flow interacting with external potentials to generate a broad variety of caustic features.
+These features include individual fold and cusp caustics, and even complex caustic networks.